Dr. Michael Barnes, Ph.D, MAC, LPC

 CURRENT WORK

 Dr. Barnes is the Chief Clinical Officer at Foundry Treatment Center in Steamboat Springs, Colorado.
-Working with his clinical team at Foundry, Dr. Barnes is developing a trauma-integrated treatment process.
+He is the Founder and Director of the Michael Barnes Family Institute.
+He has worked with his clinical team at Foundry, to develop a family centered, trauma-integrated addiction treatment process.
 His areas of responsibility included clinical oversight of all clinical programs, new program development, clinical supervision, and oversight of clinical record keeping.
-Dr. Barnes continues to present at national conferences, invited presentations, and as a guest lecturer at universities on the subjects of trauma, addiction, and the impact of trauma and addiction on family systems.
+Dr. Barnes continues to present at national conferences, on the subjects of trauma, addiction, and the impact of trauma and addiction on family systems.

 ACADEMIC WORK